wlach/eideticker/README.md

 (this is designed to allow zooming into a web page).

-Triggering these actions requires posting to the JSON API endpoint on the eideticker desktop machine running the test.
+Triggering these actions requires posting to the JSON API endpoint on the Eideticker desktop machine running the test.
 This is typically done as follows (using jQuery):

     $.post('/api/captures/input', { 'commands': 'default' },